Table of Contents

 Figure 1 -Amundsen-Scott South Pole Station in Antarctica

 In 1971, the Amundsen-Scott South Pole Station in Antarctica installed a structurally supported aluminum dome, the dome was intended to last for only 10 years, a maximum of 15 years, but in the end, was in use for about 35 years.
-It resisted winds of around 322 kilometers per hour and heavy snow loads.
-The dome was designed and built by a California company that was co-founded by Donald Richter, who learned geodesic dome design from the inventor himself, Buckminster Fuller.
+It resisted winds of around 322 kilometres per hour and heavy snow loads.
+The dome was designed and built by a California company that was co-founded by Donald Richter, who learned geodesic dome design from the inventor Buckminster Fuller.

-The South Pole dome was one of the first structures to make use of a multi-frame system, since then it has been used in thousands of domes designs around the world.
+The South Pole dome was one of the first structures to use a multi-frame system, since then it has been used in thousands of domes designs around the world.
 It was said that it was one of the first of that kind, and that was kind of a pioneer dome.
 The South Pole dome was also the first to be analyzed by a computer.
 (Source: The Antarctic Sun, pg15, November 25, 2001)

 Figure 2-© Archives de la Ville de Montréal, VM94-EX136-779

-The most impressive of all was the eye-catching US Pavilion at Expo ‘67, the World Fair held that year in Montreal.
-It caught the focus of futuristic
+The most impressive was the eye-catching US Pavilion at Expo ‘67, the World Fair held that year in Montreal.
+It caught the attention of futuristic architects worldwide, especially the young architect Norman Foster, who employed Fuller as a consultant for his successful London studio until Fuller died in 1983.

-Since then it is well known that geodesic domes withstood natural disasters like hurricanes, earthquakes, and fires better than rectangle-based structures
+Since then, it is well known that geodesic domes withstood natural disasters like hurricanes, earthquakes, and fires better than rectangle-based structures.

 2 Geodesic Domes History – Bulk Liquid Storage Tanks